silas-inegbe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task -17 Display all the lines in the file /etc/passwd that do not contain the pattern (bin) Task -18 Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Task -19 DReplace all characters A and c from input to Z and e respectively
+Task -19 DReplace all characters A and c from input to Z and e respectively Task -20 Create a script that removes all letters c and C from input